viktoriaemma/vef2-2022/namsefni/06.events-streams/events-streams.md

 ## TCP

+> // veb TCP = The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.
+It originated in the initial network implementation in which it complemented the Internet Protocol (IP).
+Therefore, the entire suite is commonly referred to as TCP/IP.
+TCP provides reliable, ordered, and error-checked delivery of a stream of octets (bytes) between applications running on hosts communicating via an IP network.
+Major internet applications such as the World Wide Web, email, remote administration, and file transfer rely on TCP, which is part of the Transport Layer of the TCP/IP suite.
+SSL/TLS often runs on top of TCP.

+// veb SSL = Secure Sockets Layer
+> // veb TLS = Transport Layer Security (TLS), the successor of the now-deprecated Secure Sockets Layer (SSL), is a cryptographic protocol designed to provide communications security over a computer network.[2]
+The protocol is widely used in applications such as email, instant messaging, and voice over IP, but its use in securing HTTPS remains the most publicly visible.

+// veb HTTPS = Hypertext Transfer Protocol Secure
+> // veb HTTPS = Hypertext Transfer Protocol Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP).
+It is used for secure communication over a computer network, and is widely used on the Internet.
+In HTTPS, the communication protocol is encrypted using Transport Layer Security (TLS) or, formerly, Secure Sockets Layer (SSL).
+The protocol is therefore also referred to as HTTP over TLS, or HTTP over SSL.

 * Við getum notað [`net`](https://nodejs.org/api/net.html) kjarnaeininguna til þess að útbúa TCP strauma
 * Of low-level fyrir okkur en gott að vita af